Ceyron/Ceyron/README.md

 ### Hi, I'm Felix 👋

 Ever since my Bachelor education started I have been passionate about higher (applied) mathematics, numerics and physical modelling.
 You can find all of this in the field of Simulation 🌊 as well as in Machine Learning 🤖.
 I am interested in the intersection of the two.
-This new interdisciplinary field is also sometimes called Scientific Machine Learning. 🎓 I am an incoming PhD student in the group of [Prof. Thuerey](https://ge.in.tum.de/).
+This new interdisciplinary field is also sometimes called Scientific Machine Learning. 🎓 I am a PhD student in the group of [Prof. Thuerey](https://ge.in.tum.de/) at TU Munich.

 📺 On my YouTube channel I create in-depth explanatory videos on [Machine Learning & Simulation](https://www.youtube.com/channel/UCh0P7KwJhuQ4vrzc3IRuw4Q).